St. Patrick's Day beating

-A tourist in Downtown Baltimore, Maryland was beaten, robbed, and stripped by several assailants on March 18, 2012, the day after St. Patrick's Day and the celebrations that occurred.
+A tourist in Downtown Baltimore, Maryland was beaten, robbed, and stripped by several assailants on March 18, 2012, the day after Saint Patrick's Day and the celebrations that occurred.
 The video was posted online and went viral, and a negative internet response resulted.
 Four suspects were arrested and charged with acts related to the crime; all pleaded guilty and were sentenced by the criminal justice system.

 The attack

 On March 18, 2012, the day after St. Patrick's Day celebrations, a crowd gathered around a tourist in Downtown Baltimore, Maryland, United States.
 The crowd beat, robbed, and stripped the tourist of his clothes.
 The victim, a 31-year-old man from Alexandria, Virginia, said in statements to the police that he was traveling from Power Plant Live to a hotel in Mount Vernon.
 The victim had already consumed alcohol, and he had been intoxicated at the time of the attack.

 The attack occurred around 2 AM, outside of the Clarence M. Mitchell, Jr. Courthouse (Courthouse East).
 The victim lost the keys to his Audi car, his iPhone, and his TAG Heuer watch.
 The victim had valued the watch at $1,300.
 He woke up with injuries, and had no recollection of what had occurred.

 Several other acts of violence had been occurring in the Inner Harbor area during the same evening.